 MAC INSTITUTE

-Institutional-grade, high-conviction research on how value is created and captured across markets.
+Institutional-grade, high-conviction research on value creation and capture across Morocco’s strategic sectors and selected African markets.

 MAC Institute is an independent research institute based in Casablanca, Morocco, focused on the Moroccan market as its primary analytical territory.It publishes institutional, sector-level research reports on strategic industries — examining how market structure, capital, and competitive dynamics shape value creation and capture within regulatory constraints.Independent research — no advisory, no mandate, no bias.Initial publications are available below.
 Teasers can be downloaded directly.
 Full reports are shared upon request.
 Future publications will extend to selected African markets, with a broader international scope over time.